 And then things began to unravel.

 Ryan Hollingshead pulled a goal back on 68 minutes.
 Four minutes later, Timbers nemesis Blas Perez headed home a free kick to pull the aggregate score to 4-3.
-One goal away from forcing extra time, Dallas continued to pour the pressure on an exhausted Portland defense.
+One goal away from forcing extra time, Dallas continued to pour on the pressure against an exhausted Portland defense.

 It was a play of absolutely stupendous proportions, and it saved the Timbers' season.
 Not three minutes later, Lucas Melano danced through the Dallas defense and sealed the club's first ever trip to MLS Cup.

-A Diego Valeri miss, followed by a Benny Feilhaber make, meant that the Timbers needed, in all likelihood, to convert their second penalty kick to keep their playoff run alive.
+A Diego Valeri miss to open the shootout, followed by a Benny Feilhaber make, meant that the Timbers needed, in all likelihood, to convert their second penalty kick to keep their playoff run alive.

-But the Timbers needed a big man, and Borchers, of course, rose to the challenge: He blazed his penalty — as hard as you'll ever see — into the top left corner.
+But the Timbers needed someone to step up, and Borchers, of course, rose to the challenge: He blazed his penalty — as hard as you'll ever see — into the far left corner.
 Sporting goalkeeper Jon Kempin guessed the right way, but didn't get anywhere close to the ball.

-Borchers' immediate reaction after watching his penalty rip through the net was to stop in his tracks, stand up ram-rod straight, and, with a look of pure fire, ferociously salute the Timbers Army.
+Borchers' immediate reaction after watching his penalty rip through the net was to stop in his tracks, stand up ram-rod straight, and, with a look of pure fire, put his left hand to his forehead and ferociously salute the Timbers Army.

 You know the rest: The Timbers, eighteen penalties and a couple of posts later, would go on to win that shootout, beat Vancouver, beat Dallas, and win MLS Cup in Columbus.
 From that fateful October night on, Borchers would salute the Army before every Timbers home game he started.